laravel/docs/sanctum.md

 First, you should configure which domains your SPA will be making requests from.
 You may configure these domains using the `stateful` configuration option in your `sanctum` configuration file.
 This configuration setting determines which domains will maintain "stateful" authentication using Laravel session cookies when making requests to your API.

-> {note} If you are accessing your application via a URL that includes the port (`127.0.0.1:8000`), you should ensure that you include the port number with the domain.
+> {note} If you are accessing your application via a URL that includes a port (`127.0.0.1:8000`), you should ensure that you include the port number with the domain.

 <a name="sanctum-middleware"></a>
 #### Sanctum Middleware